Salomons - CCCU

 We welcome applications from international applicants who are eligible.
 International applicants must meet the following requirements:

-• Be eligible for Home Fee status.
+• Be eligible for Home Fee status with the university

 • Have the right to work in the UK without restriction